EP7

 EP7 is the seventh EP by the electronic music group Autechre, released by Warp Records on 7 June 1999.
 It is classified as an EP by the band despite being long enough to qualify as an album.
 The record was released in two parts on vinyl, named EP7.1 and EP7.2.
-The name of this EP prompted Warp Records to give the name LP5 to the previously released untitled album by the band.
+According to the band, the artwork was drawn in Adobe Freehand.

 Reception

 EP7 received mixed to positive reviews.
+John Bush of AllMusic called it "an affecting (and effective) release -- not quite as futuristic or distinctive as LP5 but a bit more fun to listen to."
 Ryan Screiber of Pitchfork Media said the album's primary problem was a "lack of diversity" and that the tracks "[offer] very little in the way of originality".